Itai-Nelken/Pi-Assistant/README.md

 >How can I start Pi-Assistant without a internet connection?

 **A:**<br>
-run Pi-Assistant from terminal with this command: `piassist --no-internet`
+run Pi-Assistant from terminal with this command: `piassist --no-internet` or use the shorter version like this: `piassist -ni`.

 **Q:**<br>
 >How can I disable update on startup?

 **A:**<br>
-run Pi-Assistant from terminal with the `--no-update` flag like this: `piassist --no-update`
+run Pi-Assistant from terminal with the `--no-update` flag like this: `piassist --no-update` or use the shorter version like this: `piassist -nu`.

 ## Notes
-system-information uses a [external service](http://ipinfo.io) for checking the public IP address. the exact link the script uses is: http://ipinfo.io/ip/
+system-information uses a [external service](http://ipinfo.io) for checking the public IP address. the exact link the script uses is: http://ipinfo.io/ip/.